The Sweet Spot:

 How to Achieve More by Doing Less

 Presenting the latest research on productivity and elite performance, Christine demonstrates a sweet paradox: by doing less we can actually accomplish more.
 Using surprising science and lively anecdotal evidence, she offers a game-changing plan for outsmarting stress and expanding the amount of time we have to get things done.

 The New Adolescence:

-The New Adolescence: Raising Happy and Successful Teens in an Age of Anxiety and Distraction
+Raising Happy and Successful Teens in an Age of Anxiety and Distraction

-We’ve always known that teenagers can be moody, but this is not what we are seeing here.
+Teens today are suffering from an epidemic of anguish that cannot be ignored.
+Last year, nearly one-fifth seriously considered suicide.
+We’ve always known that teenagers can be moody, but that is not what we are seeing here.
 Today’s teenagers and preteens are growing up in an entirely new world, and understandably, many parents are paralyzed by problems that didn’t exist less than a decade ago.

 The good news is that we do understand why this generation is different and why they are suffering, and this means that we understand what we can do to reverse the scary trends in mental illness.

-What do resilient people have that others don’t?
-What makes some people fear failure and hide their mistakes, while others embrace their blunders as opportunities to learn and do better the next time?
+What makes some managers fear failure and hide their mistakes, while others embrace their blunders as opportunities to do better the next time?
 New social science and brain research shows us how we can live and work from our “sweet spot” — that place of both power and ease.

 Dr. Carter will transform the way you think about vulnerability, stress, adversity and busyness.
 In this program she shares three simple practices for facing fear with courage while fostering resilience — all rooted in the latest scientific research.
 She’ll discuss: